IsaacLeimgruber/ADA_labs_repo/Project/README.md

 ## Work separation

-Kevin: data research, processing and visualising, Isaac: data processing and visualising, website creation, Charles: data reaseach, website hosting, readme and datastory writting.
+Kevin: data research, processing and visualising, Isaac: data processing and visualising, website creation, Charles: data research, website hosting, readme and data story writing.

 # Questions for TAs
 Please Look at the Project_Final.ipynb (the Interaction.ipynb use Jupyter Widget and for now don't work on git).